perms-redux-org/sample_script/README.md

 For quick-start, see [below](#quick-start).

-More extensive documentation, when it exists, will be in the [github wiki][oescript-wiki].
+More extensive documentation, when it exists, will be in the [OeScript Wiki][oescript-wiki].

 ### Quick Start